Former Browns captain Jamar Taylor hoping for happy homecoming with new Seahawks teammates

 His coaches say he did, too.

-“He showed up and he made his plays,’’ defensive coordinator Ken Norton Jr. said of Taylor, who played 47% of the snaps in Seattle’s 30-29 win over the Rams last Thursday, the most that the Seahawks have used a nickel defense this season.
+“He showed up and he made his plays,’’ defensive coordinator Ken Norton Jr. said of Taylor, who played 47% of the snaps in Seattle’s 30-29 win over the Rams on Oct.
+3, the most that the Seahawks have used a nickel defense this season.

 According to Pro Football Focus, Taylor had nine passes thrown his way and allowed just four receptions, for 61 yards, breaking up two passes and allowing only a 67.4 passer rating.